 Why are AR-15s so popular?

-For starters it's embedded in America’s culture.
+For starters, it's embedded in America’s culture.
 And is often tied to freedom and patriotism by gun enthusiasts.
 But it's also the most popular sporting rifle, according to the US National Shooting Sports Foundation, because of its “accuracy, reliability, ruggedness and versatility.”
-Popular in activities like hunting and target shooting.
+Making it popular in activities like hunting and target shooting.

 Plus, they’re pretty easy to build.
 You just need the gun’s lower receiver (aka the firing mechanism and magazine).
-Then there’s countless options for customization — including different barrels, grips, stocks, etc. So owners can personalize the weapon how they like, depending on the purpose.
+Then there are countless options for customization — including different barrels, grips, stocks, etc. So owners can personalize the weapon how they like, depending on the purpose.

 Nope.
-In 1994, President Bill Clinton signed a law banning assault weapons.
-And made it illegal to manufacture or sell certain semi-automatic weapons.
+In 1994, President Bill Clinton signed a law that included an AR-15 ban.
+The law made it illegal to manufacture or sell certain semi-automatic weapons.
 But it was filled with loopholes — allowing companies to create copycat models that bypassed the ban.
 And it came with an expiration date — in 2004.
 When the bill was up for renewal, America was dealing with the fallout of the 9/11 attacks and the Iraq War.
 The Republican-led Congress at the time chose not to renew.

 When the bill was up for renewal America was dealing with the fallout of the 9/11 attacks and the Iraq War.
 The Republican-led Congress at the time chose not to renew.

 Now, depending on the state you live, getting an AR-15 can be pretty easy.
-Examples: In Florida, anyone 18 and older with a clean record can buy one.
+Examples: In Florida, anyone 21 and older with a clean record can buy one.
 And Texas, where anyone can buy an AR-15 rifle once they turn 18.
 (Which the gunman in the Uvalde, TX shooting did.)
-But some states like Connecticut and New Jersey don’t allow certain AR-style guns.
+But some states like Connecticut, Illinois, and New Jersey don’t allow certain AR-style guns.

 Are AR-15s legal in other countries?

-Semi-automatic rifles are restricted or prohibited in most other wealthy nations (like Canada and Australia).
-In Canada, semiautomatic rifles are restricted to certain uses.
+Semi-automatic rifles are restricted or prohibited in most other wealthy nations.
+In Canada, semi-automatic rifles are restricted to certain uses.
 And in Australia, those types of guns are banned.
 The US is one of very few countries that has the right to bear arms in its Constitution.
 And there are more guns than people in the United States.
 The exact number is hard to nail down.
 But a Small Arms Survey estimates there are more than 393 million civilian-owned firearms in the US (compared to the population of around 326 million).

 Can gun companies be held accountable when AR-15s are used in mass shootings?